Skip to content

 Load a torch-sim model wrapper for GPU-accelerated batch optimization.

-Dispatches to the Fairchem or ORB-v3 backend based on config.model.model_type.
+Dispatches to the Fairchem, ORB-v3, or SevenNet backend based on config.model.model_type.

 Parameters